9thChasingWindGirl/Ryzenintosh_B550M-5900X-6900XT-AX200/README_EN.md

 # *！*：
 1. AMDRyzenCPUPowerManagement.kext、SMCAMDProcessor.kext、[AMD.Power.Gadget.app](https://github.com/trulyspinach/SMCAMDProcessor/releases) need to be used together；
-2. RadeonSensor.kext、SMCRadeonGPU.kext、~~RadeonGadget.app~~ need to be used together.(RadeonGadget seems to have some errors, issue has been submitted)
+2. SMCRadeonSensors.kext、[stats.app](https://github.com/exelban/stats/releases) need to be used together.
 3. AirportItlwm.kext replaced with itlwm.kext，needs to be used with [HeliPort.app](https://github.com/OpenIntelWireless/HeliPort/releases)。

 #### Kernel-Patch